 Restoring and laying an overlay onto the concrete floor at this 80,000-square-foot outdoor mall project presented just about every challenge a concrete contractor could imagine.

-, it had been walked on millions of times.
+For one thing, it was old.
+In more than 20 years, it had been walked on millions of times.
 It bore the marks of constant, relentless traffic and human abuse — litter, grease, chewing gum and who knows what else.
 Frequent heavy rains took their toll on the concrete, spreading contaminants and providing perfect growing conditions for unsightly, slippery black moss.

 The concrete had been added onto, patched and repaired.
 Over the years the mall had grown, and new concrete was poured next to old, not always with a perfect match.
 Patches showed where utility trenches had been dug.
 Cracks opened as slabs settled.
 To add insult to injury, a red finish applied to brighten up some areas had worn to an unappealing dull look.
 Barry Toy, president of Barto Construction Company Inc., of Kapaa, Kauai, summed it up when he said, “It had all kinds of challenges.”